All Episodes

 Okay.

-Uh the police are uh he he puts his hand outside, he followed the command of the officer, put his hand outside the door.
+He followed the command of the officer, put his hand outside the door.

-Police keep saying over and over again, exit the car, exit the car, exit the car, exit the car.
+Police keep saying over and over again: exit the car, exit the car, exit the car, exit the car.

-Goes on for quite a long period of time.
+It goes on for quite a long period of time.

-At another point, finally, after the police reach in, try to open the door unsuccessfully, then they use pepper spray mace or whatever it was that they used an agent like that.
+At another point, finally, after the police reach in, try to open the door unsuccessfully, then they use pepper spray mace or whatever it was that they used, an agent like that.

 I just want your perspective.